Academic Writing – a hands-on course on reporting scientific results in peer-reviewed journals

 Requirements

-• Participants must have completed or nearly completed data collection and started analyzing data with the aim of publishing the results in an international scientific journal with peer review.
-The manuscript can also be a systematic review of available empirical data.
-The course is primarily focused on quantitative studies
+• Participants must have either completed or nearly completed their data collection, and must have begun analysing their data with the intention of publishing their findings in a peer-reviewed international scientific journal.
+The manuscript may also be a systematic review of existing empirical data.
+Although the course primarily focuses on quantitative studies, it also provides valuable insights for mixed methods studies.

-• The required end product of the course is a complete draft of a paper ready for submission.
+• The end product required for completion of the course is a complete draft of a paper ready for submission.

-• Prior to attending Day 1, participants are required to produce: 1) a brief outline of the paper, 2) an English language abstract (250-350 words) with the following structure: background, aim, methods, results, and conclusion, and 3) have identified at least one relevant journal, to which the completed paper could be submitted
+• Prior to attending Day 1, participants must a) produce a brief outline of the paper, b) write a preliminary draft of an English-language abstract (200-300 words) with the following structure: background, aim, methods, (tentative) results, and conclusion, and c) identify at least one relevant journal to which they could submit the completed paper.

-• During the course period, as home assignments for Part 2 and 3, participants are required to write a manuscript, a cover letter, and a “press release” and to review two manuscripts produced by other participants twice
+• Home assignments for Parts 2 and 3 include writing a manuscript, a cover letter and a ‘press release’, as well as reviewing two manuscripts produced by other participants twice.

-• Participants will work in small groups, and must be present on all four days of the course
+• Participants will work in small groups, and must be present for all four days of the course.

 Please note: All requirements listed above are mandatory